This post is also available in: 简体中文 (Chinese (Simplified))

 - EntrePass holders

 - S-Pass holders

 - Dependant Pass holders (of EP, PEP, EntrePass and S-Pass holders)

 Also, he or she will be able to carry out the required endorsements via BizFile (BizFile is ACRA (Accounting and Corporate Regulatory Authority)‘s online filing system).

 Starting the Business in Singapore

-Here’s the complete guideline about how to setup a business in Singapore and how to do small business in Singapore.
+Here’s the complete guideline about how to setup a business in Singapore, how to start a business and how to do small business in Singapore.

 Foreigners are eligible to register for sole-proprietorships in Singapore and starting a business, just that they need to appoint an authorized representative (who is ordinarily resident in Singapore) whilst they reside outside of Singapore.
 Ordinary residents here mean Singapore citizens, Permanent Residents and EntrePass holders (one will need to apply for an EntrePass on the MOM website to set up his or her sole-proprietorship if he or she will reside in Singapore and run the business).